oracle/learning-library/developer-library/ords-in-oci/intro/intro.md

 In this lab you will create a series of scenarios in OCI where Oracle REST Data Services facilitates loading different types of data into an autonomous database securely.
 The situations will be:

-- Expose your REST APIs externally with the API Gateway
-- Consume a CSV file from Object Store with a REST enabled table using Functions and Events
+- Consume a CSV file from Object Store with a REST enabled table in an Autonomous Database using Functions and Events
 - Send Log Data to an Autonomous Database using OCI Logging and the Service Connector Hub and Functions